Claude Charles Stafford and Richard (Dick) Calvert Stafford Bedford’s Gifted Athletes

-Walter Arthur Beaumont who he mentions in his letter, became a Second Lieutenant in the 1st Battalion of the Bedfordshire Regiment.
-He died, aged 22 years, of his wounds at the Somme on the 30th October 1914.
+Walter Arthur Beaumont Walker, who he mentions in his letter, became a Second Lieutenant in the 1st Battalion of the Bedfordshire Regiment.
+He died of his wounds. aged 22, at the Somme on the 30th October 1914.
 His burial took place in Bethune Town Cemetery, Pas de Calais.
 Grave III A. 22.
-He is commemorated on the Bedford Modern School’s War Memorial
+He is commemorated on the Bedford Modern School’s War Memorial.

-Second Lieutenant Eric Arthur Hopkins was the Senior English Master at Elstow County School.
+Second Lieutenant Eric Arthur Hopkins, (also referred to in the letter) was the Senior English Master at Elstow County School.
 He was a Lieutenant with the 3nd Battalion Bedford Regiment.
 In November 1914 he returned home wounded from the front.
 On the 7th May 1915 he was killed in action, aged 29 years.
 He was among the long list of those who were killed defending Hill 60 south of Ypres on the Western Front.
 He is commemorated on the Menin Gate Memorial Panel 31 and 33, West Vlaanderen Belgium.
-He is also commemorated on the Elstow County School War Memorial, which was moved to the South wall of the Church of St. Mary and St. Helen, Elstow.
+He is also remembered on the Elstow County School War Memorial, which was moved to the South wall of the Church of St. Mary and St. Helen, Elstow.

-On the 13th October 1914 Claude was at Givenchy-les-la-Bassee, where fierce fighting erupted between the British and Germans.
+On the 13th October 1914 Claude was at Givenchy-les-la-Bassée, where fierce fighting erupted between the British and Germans.
 All day the trenches and the village were under heavy bombardment.
-About midday cannonade became terrific.
-Nearly every house was damaged.
+About midday cannonade became terrific and nearly every house was damaged.
 Claude, aged 23, was killed on that day in the Battle of La Bassee.

 Charles and Florence Stafford receive three telegrams